Toward Multimodal Image-to-Image Translation: Experiments

 \subsection{Quantitative Evaluation}

-We perform a quantitative analysis on the diversity, realism, and latent space distribution on our six variants and baselines.
+We perform a quantitative analysis of the diversity, realism, and latent space distribution on our six variants and baselines.
 We quantitatively test the Google maps $\rightarrow$ satellites dataset.

-{\bf Diversity} We randomly draw samples from our model and compute average distance in a deep feature space.
-In the context of style transfer, image super-resolution~\citep{johnson2016perceptual}, and feature inversion~\citep{dosovitskiy2016generating}, pretrained networks have been used as a ``perceptual loss" and explicitly optimized over.
-In the context of generative modeling, they have been used as a held-out ``validation" score, for example to assess how semantic samples from a generative model~\citep{salimans2016improved} or the semantic accuracy of a grayscale colorization~\citep{zhang2016colorful}.
+{\bf Diversity} We compute the average distance of random samples in deep feature space.
+Pretrained networks have been used as a ``perceptual loss" in image generation applications~\citep{gatys2016image,johnson2016perceptual,dosovitskiy2016generating}, as well as a held-out ``validation" score in generative modeling, for example, assessing the semantic quality and diversity of a generative model~\citep{salimans2016improved} or the semantic accuracy of a grayscale colorization~\citep{zhang2016colorful}.

-In Figure~\ref{fig:real_vs_div}, we show the diversity-score using the cosine distance, averaged across spatial dimensions, and summed across the five \texttt{conv} layers preceding the \texttt{pool} layers on the VGG-16 network~\citep{simonyan2014very}, pre-trained for Imagenet classification~\citep{russakovsky2015imagenet}.
-The maximum score is 5.0, as all the feature responses are nonnegative.
+In Figure~\ref{fig:real_vs_div}, we show the diversity-score using the LPIPS metric proposed by~\cite{zhang2018unreasonable}\footnote{Learned Perceptual Image Patch Similarity (LPIPS) metric computes distance in AlexNet~\cite{krizhevsky2014one} feature space (\texttt{conv1-5}, pretrained on Imagenet~\citep{russakovsky2015imagenet}), with linear weights to better match human perceptual judgments.}.
 For each method, we compute the average distance between 1900 pairs of randomly generated output $\Bh$ images (sampled from 100 input $\A$ images).
-Random pairs of ground truth real images in the $\B \in \mathcal{B}$ domain produce an average variation of 3.520 using cosine distance.
-As we are measuring samples $\Bh$ which correspond to a specific input, a system which stays faithful to the input should definitely not exceed this score.
+Random pairs of ground truth real images in the $\B \in \mathcal{B}$ domain produce an average variation of .262.
+As we are measuring samples $\Bh$ which correspond to a specific input $\mathbf{A}$, a system which stays faithful to the input should definitely not exceed this score.